hpc-carpentry/hpc-carpentry.github.io/_posts/2019/05/2019-05-01-community-discussions-primer.md

 ##### What if someone joins in late?

 Depending on how late the person joins, you could simply welcome them and ask them to introduce themselves to the rest of the participants.
-If you have time, you can ask the individual to stay on the call for a few minutes after it's finished to summarize what they missed, and answer any questions they may have.
+If you have time, you can ask the individual to stay on the call for a few minutes after it's finished to summarise what they missed, and answer any questions they may have.

 ##### What if someone does not have a headset and can’t control their background noise?